 But it’s not just employees who are bearing the brunt of this cost.
 Businesses across the country are feeling the pain from continual increases in the cost of healthcare.
 According to Zanebenefits, employers pay an average of $5,179 annually for single employee health coverage and $12,591 for a family.

-What is Reference-Based Pricing?
+What is Reference-Based Pricing Healthcare?

 Reference-based pricing limits cost by setting a fixed amount your health insurance will pay for specific healthcare services, which have wide cost variations.
 This fixed amount is typically based on a multiple of an industry benchmark such as Medicare’s reimbursement rate.